armiiller/incident-response-docs/docs/training/incident_commander.md

 ## Prerequisites
 Before you can be an Incident Commander, it is expected that you meet the following criteria.
 Don't worry if you don't meet them all yet, you can still continue with training!

-* Has **excellent knowledge of PagerDuty systems** and is able to quickly evaluate good vs bad options, and quickly identify what's actually going on.
+* Has **excellent knowledge of PagerTree systems** and is able to quickly evaluate good vs bad options, and quickly identify what's actually going on.
-* Been at PagerDuty for at least 6 months and has a **solid understanding of the incident notification pipeline and web stack**.
+* Been at PagerTree for at least 6 months and has a **solid understanding of the incident notification pipeline and web stack**.
 * Excellent verbal and written **communication skills**.
-* Has **knowledge of obscure PagerDuty terms**.
+* Has **knowledge of obscure PagerTree terms**.
 * Has gravitas and is **willing to kick people off a call** to remove distractions, even if it's the CEO.

 ## Responsibilities